 Make-Whole Optional Redemption.
-Prior to November 15, 2029, the Subseries 2019D-2 Bonds are subject to redemption at the option of MTA, in whole or in part, on any Business Day, at a redemption price equal to the greater of:
+The Subseries 2020C-2 Bonds bearing interest at 5.175% are subject to redemption on any Business Day, and the Subseries 2020C-2 Bonds bearing interest at 5.525% are subject to redemption on any Business Day prior to May 15, 2030, each at the option of MTA, in whole or in part, at a redemption price equal to the greater of:

-- (i) 100% of the issue price set forth on the inside cover page hereof (but not less than 100% of the principal amount) of such Subseries 2019D-2 Bonds to be redeemed; and - (ii) the sum of the present value of the remaining scheduled payments of principal and interest to the maturity date of such Subseries 2019D-2 Bonds to be redeemed, not including any portion of those payments of interest accrued and unpaid as of the date on which such Subseries 2019D-2 Bonds are to be redeemed, discounted to the date on which such Subseries 2019D-2 Bonds are to be redeemed on a semi-annual basis, assuming a 360-day year consisting of twelve 30-day months, at the "Treasury Rate" (as defined herein) plus 25 basis points;
+- (i) 100% of the issue price set forth on the inside cover page hereof (but not less than 100% of the principal amount) of such Subseries 2020C-2 Bonds to be redeemed; or - (ii) the sum of the present value of the remaining scheduled payments of principal and interest to the maturity date of such Subseries 2020C-2 Bonds to be redeemed, not including any portion of those payments of interest accrued and unpaid as of the date on which such Subseries 2020C-2 Bonds are to be redeemed, discounted to the date on which such Subseries 2020C-2 Bonds are to be redeemed on a semi-annual basis, assuming a 360-day year consisting of twelve 30-day months, at the "Treasury Rate" (as defined herein) plus 75 basis points;

-plus, in each case, accrued and unpaid interest on such Subseries 2019D-2 Bonds to be redeemed on the redemption date.
+plus, in each case, accrued and unpaid interest on such Subseries 2020C-2 Bonds to be redeemed on the redemption date.

-The "Treasury Rate" is, as of any redemption date, the yield to maturity as of such redemption date of United States Treasury securities with a constant maturity (as compiled and published in the most recent Federal Reserve Statistical Release H.15 (519) that has become publicly available at least two Business Days (but no more than forty-five calendar days) prior to the redemption date (excluding inflation indexed securities) (or, if such Federal Reserve Statistical Release is no longer published, any publicly available source of similar market data)) most nearly equal to the period from the redemption date to the maturity date of such Subseries 2019D-2 Bonds to be redeemed.
+The "Treasury Rate" is, as of any redemption date, the yield to maturity as of such redemption date of United States Treasury securities with a constant maturity (as compiled and published in the most recent Federal Reserve Statistical Release H.15 (519) that has become publicly available at least two Business Days (but no more than forty-five calendar days) prior to the redemption date (excluding inflation indexed securities) (or, if such Federal Reserve Statistical Release is no longer published, any publicly available source of similar market data)) most nearly equal to the period from the redemption date to the maturity date of such Subseries 2020C-2 Bonds to be redeemed.